gaianota/264341/README.md

 RESULTS

 We computed mean squared error and mean absolute error for the three models we chose.
-Here there are the resul
+Here there are the results:

 SVR -> mean square error is: 11013.363209211355; mean absolute error is: 2427.9992616525187 Random Forest -> mean square error is: 10739.47526604121; mean absolute error is: 3053.8303148987284